 - 1. The contractor may not complete signal and communication design, installation and testing for the two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing, when progressing design and clearing foundation locations, may result in construction inefficiencies. - 4.
+Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
 Property not acquired in time for contractor to do work. - 5.
 Additional property acquisition is necessitated by change in design. - 6.
-Contractor generates hazardous materials that necessitates proper removal and disposal in excess of contract allowances and expectations. - 7.
+Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 7.
 Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID, bankruptcy). - 8.
 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet. - 9.
-Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework.
+Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework. - 10.
+PG&E interconnection work may not be completed on time resulting in delays the reimbursement of PG&E Exhibit B Cost Allocation from PG&E.

-- Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
-Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan. - Updated risk retirement dates based upon revisions to the project schedule and input from risk owners.
+Updated risk descriptions, effects, and mitigations based upon weekly input from risk owners.
+Monthly cycle of risk updating was completed based on schedules established in the Risk Identification and Mitigation Plan.

-- Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - Continued monitoring of issues on issues log for determination of new risks. - The Risk Management team attended Project Delivery, Vehicle Design, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Updated contractor-owned risks through JPB and consultant personnel.
+- Updated risk retirement dates based upon revisions to the project schedule and input from risk owners. - Continued weekly monitoring of risk mitigation actions and publishing of the risk register. - Continued monitoring of issues on issues log for determination of new risks. - The Risk Management team attended Project Delivery, Vehicle Design, and Systems Integration meetings to monitor developments associated with risks and to identify new risks. - Updated contractor-owned risks through JPB and consultant personnel.